gagan1147/easebuzz-go/README.md

 # GO Easebuzz

-This is Unofficial Easebuzz Go client library.
+This is an Unofficial Easebuzz Go client library.

 # Installation